-No less than 10 days prior to the hearing, the Title IX Coordinator, Hearing Officer or other designee will send written notice of the hearing to the Parties.
+No less than 10 days prior to the hearing, the Hearing Facilitator will send written notice of the hearing to the Parties.
 The Parties will be notified by their University email accounts or by other reasonable means.
 Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.